User Guide

 Certain widgets allow multiple items to be entered using comma (,) or newline as separator.
 When required, commas can be escaped using the \, syntax.

-Additionally, a wiki-like markup can be used to style the text.
+Additionally, a wiki-like markup syntax can be used to style the text.

 What you type What it looks like